drshahizan/special-topic-data-engineering/materials/mongodb-ds.md

 To make this project more challenging, you can also try to integrate your fraud detection model with real-time data streams or use more advanced machine learning algorithms, such as deep learning, to improve the accuracy of your fraud detection model.
 You can also try to automate the data collection and analysis process by setting up a pipeline that streams data from your financial platform to MongoDB and uses triggers to automate analysis and visualization.

-## 5. Predictive maintenance
+## 5. Predictive maintenance tool
+Build a web application to analyze sensor data from machines and equipment to predict when maintenance is needed.
 Store equipment data from an industrial plant in MongoDB.
 Use machine learning algorithms to analyze the data and predict when maintenance is needed to prevent breakdowns and minimize downtime.

 ### Overview
 Predictive maintenance using MongoDB can be an interesting project that allows you to predict equipment failures or maintenance needs based on historical equipment performance data.
 Here's a high-level overview of how you can approach this project: